ThreeDee-GmbH/ue5-style-guide/README.md

 More technical documentation regarding Linter and the Style Guide can be found at our [ReadTheDocs](https://ue4-style-guide.readthedocs.io/en/latest/) page.

-## Linking To This Document [TODO]
+## Linking To This Document

 Every section of this style guide is numbered for both easy reference and easy linking.
-You can link to any section directly by simply append a hash tag and the section number to the end of http://ue4.style
+You can link to any section directly by simply append a hash tag and the section number to the end of https://threedeevr.de/style
-For example, if you want to send someone to the first principle of this style guide you would append `#0.1`, resulting in http://ue4.style#0.1.
+For example, if you want to send someone to the first principle of this style guide you would append `#0.1`, resulting in https://threedeevr.de/style#0.1.

 ## Applicability